 The Adaptation Research Alliance (ARA) believes that we need a new paradigm of action-orientated research to inform effective adaptation to reduce the risks from climate change, particularly for countries and communities that are most vulnerable – at the scale and urgency demanded by the science.

-As part of the UK COP26 Presidency Adaptation & Resilience campaign, the UK Foreign, Commonwealth and Development Office is working with partners to co-develop an international Adaptation Research Alliance (ARA) for launch at COP26.
+That is why as part of the UK COP26 Presidency Adaptation & Resilience campaign, the UK Foreign, Commonwealth and Development Office, worked with partners to co-develop an international Adaptation Research Alliance (ARA), which launched at COP26.

-For any questions or comments or if you would like to join ARA, please contact: email@example.com.
+For any questions or comments, please contact: email@example.com